 What to Know When Visiting Disneyland During the Reopening Period

 This post is all about how to maximize your time, find the most characters, and find the shortest lines and even scout out turkey legs, chimichangas, big pickles and Mickey pretzels (psst ... it's Ship to Shore Marketplace across from Big Thunder Mountain Railroad).
-FYI, the breakfast chimichangas will not be back until end of summer 2021.
-But the regular ones are there now!
+FYI, the breakfast chimichangas are back!
+But get one early as these popular items do sell out early.

 As we visit and get used to the new operations, we will continually update this post with our tips and advice to make the best of your journey.
 Oh, it feels so good to be back!